finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

 ## getValuationPointUnsettledTransactions

-> ValuationPointResourceListOfUnsettledTransaction getValuationPointUnsettledTransactions(scope, code, asAt, limit, page, propertyKeys, navTypeCode, date, diaryEntry, variant, valuationPointDataQueryParameters)
+> ValuationPointResourceListOfUnsettledTransaction getValuationPointUnsettledTransactions(scope, code, asAt, limit, page, propertyKeys, navTypeCode, date, diaryEntry, variant, singleValuationPointQueryParameters)

 [EARLY ACCESS] GetValuationPointUnsettledTransactions: Get Unsettled Transactions for the given Fund.

 Gets all transactions that remain unsettled as at the specified Valuation Point for a Fund,  looking back from inception.
 Settlement status is point-in-time: post-cutoff settlement  activity does not alter the result.
-The Valuation Point must be identified either by the date or diaryEntry query parameters or by the &#39;End&#39; parameter in the  request body; when both are supplied the query parameters are used.
+The Valuation Point must be identified either by the date or diaryEntry query parameters or by the  &#39;dateOrDiaryEntry&#39; parameter in the request body; when both are supplied the query parameters are used.

 ### Example